Food, Jordan, Middle Eastern Food

 10. Barazek

 Barazek is a Syrian thin crispy butter cookie covered in toasted sesame, honey, and pistachio.
-This cookie is very popular in the Levantine region and often eaten with coffee or tea.
+This cookie is very popular in the Levantine region and is often eaten with coffee or tea.
 It makes a great souvenir – I brought back a tin of Barazek for my office and everyone loved it!

 Barazek